 Skim through content

 As a writer, I’m probably going against myself when writing this, but you really shouldn’t be reading everything you lay your eyes on.
-There’s an immense amount of poorly written content out there which simply does not deserve your attention, so you should know from the start if a blog is worth 5–10 minutes of your time.
+There’s an immense amount of poorly written content out there that simply does not deserve your attention, so you should know from the start if a blog is worth 5–10 minutes of your time.
 In fact, 43% of blog readers admit to skimming through content for better content management.

 First, check out the headline.
 As much as writers dislike this fact, 80% of all readers pay attention to the article headline only, while 20% will go on to read the body.
 A great way to consume less content is to stick to this rule and decide whether something is worth your time based on the headline alone.

-That’s why you should take a glance at the article body as well.
+That’s why you should take a glance at the article’s body as well.
 First off, make sure that it looks readable—this means short paragraphs (3–4 lines) and plenty of white space.
 Second, pay attention to the subheadings.
 They need to be present (of course) and break down the topic into logical chunks of information so that you get an idea of what the blog is about just from the subheadings.

 Finally, check to see if there are any photos.
 While they aren’t necessary for great content, they break up the monotony of too much text and provide an opportunity to illustrate a point from the text.
 The overall effect is staggering—blogs with images get 94% more views than those without them.

 By devoting just 5–10 seconds to skimming through a piece of content, you’ll save yourself the time of reading something that is uninteresting, provides no value, or is just poorly written.
+So you can easily avoid drowning in too much content, while still staying informed and productive.

 Pay attention to links